rschen-xqq/rschen-xqq.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Technical University of Munich, Germany
-* B.S. in GitHub, GitHub University, 2012
+* B.Eng. in Southeast University, China

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Working Student in the Field of Automotive Sep.
+2024 - May.
+2025
-  * GitHub University
+  * Accenture
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users